Know more about psychiatric diagnoses

 Myths about Suicide

-• FACT: Most people have thought of suicide from time to time.
+- MYTH: “You have to be psychiatrically ill even to think about suicide”.
+FACT: Most people have thought of suicide from time to time.
 Most suicides and suicide attempts are made by intelligent, temporarily confused individuals who are expecting too much of themselves, especially during a crisis.

-• MYTH: “Once a person has made a serious suicide attempt, that person is unlikely to make another”.
+- MYTH: “Once a person has made a serious suicide attempt, that person is unlikely to make another”.
+FACT: The opposite is often true.
+Persons who have made prior suicide attempts are at greater risk of committing suicide.

-• FACT: Most suicidal crises are time-limited and based on unclear thinking.
-Persons attempting suicide want to escape from their problems.
-Instead, they need to confront their problems directly to find other solutions – solutions that can be found with the help of concerned individuals who support them through the crisis period, until they are able to think more clearly.
+- MYTH: “If a person is seriously considering suicide, there is nothing you can do”.
+FACT: Most suicidal crises are time-limited and based on thinking to escape from their problems.
+Instead, they need to confront their problems directly to find other solutions – solutions that can be found with the help of concerned individuals who support them through the crisis period, until they can think more clearly.

-• FACT: The crisis and resulting emotional distress will already have triggered the thought in a vulnerable person.
+- MYTH: “Talking about suicide may give a person the idea”.
+FACT: The crisis and resulting emotional distress will have already triggered the thought in a vulnerable person.
 Your openness and concern in asking about suicide will allow the person experiencing pain to talk about the problem, which may help reduce his or her anxiety.
 This may also allow the person with suicidal thoughts to feel less lonely or isolated, and perhaps a bit relieved.

 How You Can Help